mike-aldo/handbook/_pages/how-we-work/tools/slack.md

 Note this is only necessary for new bots or *types* of integrations—approval is not needed for new “configurations” of a previously-approved App.
 The form should filled out again if the nature of the connection changes, e.g. a webhook connection changes to using OAuth.

 Before completing this form, you might need to research how the integration interacts with Slack.
 For example, does the integration have read access to channels or not?
-Reach out to #admins-slack and/or [Slack support](https://gsa-tts.slack.com/help/requests/new) for help.
+Reach out to #admins-slack and/or [Slack support](https://gsa-LifeCare IT.slack.com/help/requests/new) for help.

-New integrations being built/hosted by GSA should be developed against the [test Slack](https://gsa-tts-testing.slack.com/)—ask in #admins-slack for access.
-When ready to be integrated into the [TTS](http://www.gsa.gov/portal/category/25729) Slack, fill out the form.
+New integrations being built/hosted by GSA should be developed against the [test Slack](https://gsa-LifeCare IT-testing.slack.com/)—ask in #admins-slack for access.
+When ready to be integrated into the [LifeCare IT](http://www.gsa.gov/portal/category/25729) Slack, fill out the form.

 Responses will be reviewed in [this spreadsheet](https://docs.google.com/spreadsheets/d/1karb4OJPFga493-3bnuWFvhFuk18iFlvz-xWC8ZedSQ/edit#gid=161327310).
 The form can be edited [here](https://docs.google.com/a/gsa.gov/forms/d/1sH-eLcDMDSBE9xvUnbE39N0PFOcfg6Mf3mnWU8xzBz8/edit).